Aklera: Culture

 On national highway, a big temple called RAM Mandir is situated.
 Annakut Ceremony celebrated every year in this temple.

-Around 16 km from Aklera.
-The Temple of Lord Hanuman is there, generally Known as Kamkheda Balaji.
+Around 16 km from Aklera, The Temple of Lord Hanuman is there, generally Known as Kamkheda Balaji.

 People from various states including Madhya Pradesh and Rajasthan gather twice a week on Tuesday and Saturday.

 On the banks of Parwan river are ruins of an old township with a huge idol of Lord Ganesh and an 8th-century Shivlinga.
 This place can be approached from Khanpur by a road running from it to Aklera.
 Midway at a distance of 20 km, tourists find a dak-bungalow at Taraj village which was a noted game-preserve of former Kota rulers.
 At a distance of 10 km from here stands the ruins of old temples dedicated to various deities of Hindu and Jain people.
 Officially Kakuni is in Baran district whereas Bhimgarh is in Jhalawar district.

 A place of antiquity streamed with carved pillars, torans and some erotic figures in the ruins of temples scattered over an area of 2 km.
 It stands on the bank of river Chhapi where an irrigation dam is under construction.

-Situated near the town Khanpur, this 17th-century Jain Temple is known for its architectural splendor and religious value.
-It has a 6 feet tall Lord Adinath statue in the sitting position.
-Accommodation and meals are available in the temple area at a reasonable price 45 km from Aklera.
+Situated near the town of Khanpur, this 17th-century Jain temple is known for its architectural splendor and religious value.
+It has a 6-feet tall Lord Adinath statue in the sitting position.
+Accommodation and meals are available in the temple area at a reasonable price.
+The temple is located about 45 km from Aklera.

 On the southern fringe of Jhalawar and Rajasthan lies an ancient Jain Temple of Lord Parshwanath.
 Marble temple is constructed out of the religious endowments by the pious Jain Community of Malwa (M.P.), Maharashtra, Gujarat.
 An important Jain pilgrimage spot with a 1000-year-old Parshwanath statue.
 Excellent accommodation and meals at Dharamshala.